keu/docs/astro/create-deployment.md

     - **Scheduler**: Select the amount of resources you want your Deployment scheduler to use.
 The scheduler is responsible for queueing and scheduling your Airflow tasks.
 See [Configure Deployment resources](configure-deployment-resources.md#scheduler-resources) for more information.
     - **Worker queue**: Configure the `default` worker queue for your Deployment.
 A worker queue is a group of identically-configured workers responsible for running your tasks.
 The default options for the `default` worker queue are suitable for most workloads.
 See [Worker queues](configure-deployment-resources.md#worker-queues).
     - **Kubernetes Executor and KPO Pods**: (Optional) If you're using the Kubernetes executor or KubernetesPodOperator, configure the default Pods that tasks run in.
-See [Configure the Kubernetes executor](executors.md#configure-the-kubernetes-executor) and [Configure the KubernetesPodOperator](kubernetespodoperator.md#configure-the-kubernetespodoperator-in-the-cloud-ui).
+See [Configure Kubernetes Pod resources](configure-deployment-resources.md#configure-kubernetes-pod-resources).

     These are the essential fields for configuring a Deployment.
 You can optionally configure additional details for your Deployment based on resource usage, user permissions, and resiliency.
 For all available Deployment options, see [Configure Deployment resources](configure-deployment-resources.md).